How to Have a San Francisco Day Trip From Southern California via Plane

-Want to a take a day trip from Southern California to San Francisco via plane?
-This post will show you how to do it and what it costs.
-The reason why I did it this way was that hotels were costly when I wanted to go, and Southwest has cheap direct flights, so I paid for the flight and tried to see as many of the many tourist spots as I could in one day.
-This is a busy day but it’s not horrible, and you can always pick and choose what you want to do from the list.
+Do you want to take a day trip from Southern California to San Francisco via plane?
+This post will show you how to do it and what it costs (at the bottom).
+The reason why I did it this way was that hotels were costly when I wanted to go, and Southwest had cheap direct flights, so I paid for the flight and tried to see as many of the tourist spots as I could in one day.
+This is a busy day, but it’s not horrible, and you can always pick and choose what you want to do from the list.
 Here is all the information.

 SFO (San Francisco Airport) – 9:30 AM

-After arriving in San Francisco we made our way to the AirTram which takes you from the terminals to the Bart station right near the airport.
-From here it is a 40 minute Bart ride to the city and it costs $8.75 each way.
+After arriving in San Francisco, we made our way to the AirTram that takes you from the terminals to the Bart station right near the airport.
+From here, it is a 40 minute Bart ride to the city, and it costs $8.75 each way.

 Rincon Park – 10:30 AM